A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Results

-To assess the impact of regularisations on LAT map reconstruction, we evaluated the contribution of two common spatial regularisation terms, total variation and second-order Laplacian loss, when added individually or in combination.
-These regularizers aim to encourage spatial smoothness and suppress high-frequency artefacts in the predicted LAT maps.
+We investigated the impact of spatial regularisation on LAT map reconstruction by augmenting the $H^1$ loss with two commonly used smoothness terms: total variation (TV) and a second-order Laplacian penalty, applied individually or in combination.
+These regularisation terms are designed to suppress high-frequency artefacts while preserving physiologically meaningful spatial structure.